 What does oyster sauce taste like?

-The sauce is primarily made from oyster extractives, salt, sugar, starch, and sometimes MSG and added coloring.
-It is thick and glossy with a flavor profile that falls between fish sauce and soy sauce.
+The main igredients primarily include oyster extractives, salt, sugar, and starch.
+You'll sometimes find MSG and caramel coloring added to the mix.
+This combination results in a thick, glossy sauce with a flavor profile that falls between fish sauce and soy sauce.

 Is oyster sauce healthy?

-Like most condiments, it is often high in sodium and does not provide significant nutritional value.
+Like most Asian sauces or condiments out there, this product tends to be high in sodium and does not provide significant nutritional value.
 It also contains added sugars, preservatives, and other additives.
-Moderate consumption is important.

 Is oyster sauce vegetarian/vegan?

-These alternatives are typically made from mushrooms or other plant-based ingredients to replicate the flavor and texture of oyster sauce.
-Be sure to check the label and look for specifically labeled vegetarian or vegan options.
+These alternatives usually use mushrooms or other plant-based ingredients to mimic its taste and texture without the shellfish.
+Make sure to read the label carefully and choose options that are clearly labeled as vegetarian or vegan.

 Does oyster sauce contain gluten?